versus/gemini-memory-bank/core/main_prompt.md

 1.  **Load Context**: At the very beginning of a new session, read the last few entries from `session_memory.md`.
 2.  **Check Task Board**: Read `project_board.md` to get a summary of the current tasks.
-3.  **Inform User**: Announce the loaded context and the state of the task board.
+3.  **Inform User**: Read the `manifest.json` to get the framework version.
+Announce the loaded context, the framework version, and the state of the task board.
 For example: `Context loaded.
+Framework version: 0.1.0.
 The project board has 5 tasks in 'To Do' and 1 in 'In Progress'.
 What should we focus on?`

 ## Ongoing Process